Wisconsin Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Wisconsin and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 2035 Alzheimer's care facilities available in Wisconsin.
-These care homes for Alzheimer's can provide care for all stages of Alzheimer's disease.
+These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone memory care units, or part of larger Alzheimer's care communities.
-Wisconsin memory care facilities cost on average $61,356 per year.
+Wisconsin Alzheimer's care facilities cost on average $61,356 per year.
 Dementia care in Wisconsin can range in cost from $37,044 all the way to $102,348 yearly.
 The 5 most affordable cities in Wisconsin for memory care are: Marinette at $54,888 per year, Woodruff at $54,924 per year, Eagle River at $55,176 per year, Armstrong Creek at $55,200 per year and Brown Deer at $55,668 per year.
 The 3 most affordable counties in Wisconsin when it comes to Alzheimer's and dementia care are Marinette county with costs of $55,008 per year, Oneida county that has average annual costs of $55,092 and Forest county that carries an average cost of $55,104 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Wisconsin: